Autism Assessments

 Multi-disciplinary autism assessment service for children, young people and adults.

 Autism Assessments provides high quality autism assessments from the comfort of your own home.
 In offering remote appointments we are able to provide a nationwide autism assessment service.
-We can, in some circumstances, offer face to face appointments for children within the Merseyside area.
+We can, in most circumstances, offer face to face appointments within the Merseyside and Cheshire areas.
 Please do get in touch to find out more.

 Our Ethos